AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/imaging.md

 Options describing the operation.
    * `documentID` | Number - Optional.
 The id of the source document.
 If missing, or negative, then the source is the active document.
    * `layerID` | Number - Optional.
 The id of the source layer.
 If the value is not provided then the API returns pixels from the composite document image.
    * `sourceBounds` | Object - Optional.
 The region whose pixels should be returned.
 If the value is not provided, then pixels from the entire layer or document are is returned.
 The provided bounds will be trimmed to only that region that contains pixel data.
 In this event, the returned `sourceBounds` will reflect this smaller region.
-The provided object must describe a rectangle using the following number-value properties:
+The provided object must describe a rectangle using one the following number-value property sets:
         * `left`, `top`, `right`, and `bottom`
+        * `left`, `top`, `width`, and `height`
    * `targetSize` | Object - Optional.
 The dimensions of the returned image.
 If this value is not provided then the returned size will match the requested size.
 That is, no scaling will be performed on the returned pixels.
 The provided object must have one or more of the following attributes:
       * `width` and `height`.
 If only one dimension is included, then the returned image data is scaled proportionally to match the requested dimension.
    * `colorSpace` | String - Optional.
 Requested color space of the returned pixels.
-If omitted, then the color space of the source document is used.
+If omitted, then the color space of the source document is used to convert colors.
    * `colorProfile` | String - Optional.
 The name of a color profile to apply to the returned pixels.
 If omitted, then the resulting color profile depends on the requested color space:
       * If the requested color space matches the source document, then the returned data will use the color profile of the source document.
-      * If the requested color space is different from the source document, then the working color profile for that color space is used.
+      * If the requested color space is different from the source document, then the working color profile for that color space is used to convert colors.
    * `componentSize` | Number - Optional.
 The requested `componentSize` of the returned image data.
 If this property is omitted then the `componentSize` of the source pixel data is used.
 The value can be: -1 (for using the source document's depth), 8 , 16, or 32.
    * `applyAlpha` | Boolean - Optional.
 If true, then RGBA pixels will be converted to RGB by matting on white.
    * a possible alpha channel is applied to the pixels before returning.
 The returned imageData property will not contain an alpha channel.